ibtisamtauhidi/ocv-pyqt/README.md

 # ocv-pyqt
-Image and real time video processing using OnpenCV and PyQt on Python
+Image and real time video processing using OpenCV and PyQt on Python